SHIFT

 Some are in the middle of a career pivot, or the quiet part before one — the months when you've stopped talking about the job but haven't yet told anyone you're leaving.
 Some are in a marriage that still works on paper and has gone quiet in the places that matter.
 Some are newly divorced, or newly single after a long time of not being.
 Some are staring at a kid's last year at home and wondering who they're going to be when the house is quiet.
 Some just came out of a layoff, or a diagnosis, or their first year sober, and they can feel that the next version of their life needs a different set of rules than the last one.

 A lot of the women who take this workbook are the capable ones.
 The ones everybody else thinks are fine.
-The ones who have been running on a pattern older than their career and can finally feel the cost of it.
+The ones who grew up having to figure it out — with a parent who wasn’t safe, or wasn’t there, or was complicated in the ways that don’t have a clean name — and turned that into something formidable.
+They built real lives.
+And they’re starting to feel the cost of the pattern underneath them.

 If you recognized yourself in any of the above, you're in the right place.